cea-trust-platform/.github/profile/README.md

 <font size="8">

-**MEDCoupling** is a powerful library that can be used to manipulate fields/data within a numerical simulation (see **https://docs.salome-platform.org/latest/dev/MEDCoupling/developer/index.html**)
+**MEDCoupling** is a powerful library that can be used to manipulate fields/data within a numerical simulation.
+Click **[here](https://docs.salome-platform.org/latest/dev/MEDCoupling/developer/index.html)** to visit the documentation.

-This public repository contains some jupyter python tutorials illustrating various useful applications of MEDCoupling and is available at **https://github.com/cea-trust-platform/MEDCoupling_tutos**
+This public repository contains some jupyter python tutorials illustrating various useful applications of MEDCoupling and is available on  **[this link](https://github.com/cea-trust-platform/MEDCoupling_tutos)**.

 </font>